 Audiences certainly agreed with Melville.
 This description from a Utah magazine does a good job of putting the attraction to the play into words:

 By the 1910s, parents who had seen Sis Hopkins as children were taking their own kids to see it.
 There was also merchandise in the form of dolls, aprons and hair ribbons–even a magazine called Sis Hopkins’ Own Book and Magazine of Fun (issues are quite rare today).
 In 1916, Melville signed with Kalem to create a series of one-reel shorts, twenty in all, bringing her beloved character to the big screen–a move probably considered a no-brainer.
-None of the shorts exist today, and while they were popular we can imagine that part of the comedy was lost by Melville not getting to use her hillbilly vocals.
+None of the shorts exist today, and while they were popular we can imagine that part of the comedy was lost since audiences couldn’t hear Melville’s hillbilly vocals.

 In 1919 no one less than Mabel Normand starred in Goldwyn’s Sis Hopkins , a winning combination in the eyes of many exhibitors.
 It was apparently a “slapstick farce,” said to “revive pleasant recollections of the past decade and…bring delight to the newer generation of followers of the silver screen.”
 It, too, is unfortunately lost today.